THE ALLIANCE

 Frequently Asked Questions

-Mentees are employees of any transplant organization within the United States, who is new to his/her transplant career, or new to his/her specific role.
-Mentees are developing professionals, who are eager for career guidance and advice.
+Mentees are early-career professionals within the donation and transplantation community who are interested in career guidance and advice as they navigate their new roles.
 They often need encouragement and support as they learn the ins and outs of our complex field, and learn how to manage their time, workload, patient relationships, etc.

 The Alliance strives to match mentors with mentees after they have been approved as a mentor.
-If no mentees are currently seeking mentorship, the mentor will remain in the database until they choose to withdraw or a mentee has been identified.
+If no mentees are currently seeking your expertise, you will remain in the database until you choose to withdraw or a mentee has been identified.

 We will do our best to ensure that every mentor has an opportunity to participate; however, we may occasionally experience a limited pool of mentors/mentees.
 We appreciate your patience and flexibility as we work diligently to ensure you are paired with a mentor who can help you in your career journey.